Jurek-Raben/DawProject-Tool/README.md

 > `renoise.DeviceParameter.plugin_parameter_id` - int, unique VST3 parameter id provided by the plugin, is a simple index for VST2 (should be avaialable for AudioUnit, too)

+> `renoise.AudioDevice.unique_id` - Just as "Unique ID" in the info tooltip.
+Renoise does not use it for VST2, instead it uses the plugin filename.
+But the actual ID is needed for the export.

+> `renoise.InstrumentPluginDevice.unique_id` - Just as "Unique ID" in the info tooltip.
+Renoise does not use it for VST2, instead it uses the plugin filename.
+But the actual ID is needed for the export.

+> `renoise.AudioDevice.active_preset_data["LinkedInstrument"]` - Also contains `LinkedInstrument` node for Instr.
+Automation Device

 > `renoise.AudioDevice:export_active_preset(file_path)` - saves the currently selected preset in plugin specific format, that is .vstpreset for VST3, .fxp for VST2, .aupreset for AudioUnit.
 Just as "export preset..."

 > `renoise.InstrumentPluginDevice:export_active_preset(file_path)` - saves the currently selected preset in plugin specific format, that is .vstpreset for VST3, .fxp for VST2, .aupreset for AudioUnit.
 Just as "export preset..."